 We at Project MAMA think that maternity staff at the NHS do a great job at supporting women with the resources available.
 However many migrant women have additional stumbling blocks to contend with, such as getting used to a new healthcare system, grappling with language barriers and having already been through traumatic circumstances, really need extra support.
 Additionally, these women have often forcibly had to leave their homes and often have no community or family support in the UK.

-What support will volunteer mother companions provide?
+What support do volunteer mother companions provide?

 Crucially, the presence of a birth companion helps a woman in labour feel safe and confident throughout the birth, delivery and the immediate postpartum period.

-Why isn’t Project MAMA a registered charity?
+Is Project MAMA a registered charity?

 Do you take donations of baby items?